deftio/jado/README.md

 //this works the same way, note that the result is also a singleton jado.map(23,function(x){return x+1})  // returns 24

 //==================================
+// jado also includes a stats object for counting keys and values called jado.cset:
 // using the counting set jado.cset()
 x = jado.cset()
 x.add(2);  //add the key 2  ===> key 2 , count: 1